rmendel05/quizService/README.md

 API Data Transfer Objects (DTOs): https://github.com/rmendel05/quizService/tree/master/quizServer/src/main/java/com/rmendel/quizManager/api

+In addition, unit tests can be found in the following location: https://github.com/rmendel05/quizService/tree/master/quizServer/src/test/java/com/rmendel

 ##Testing the Service
 To test the service, you can use a tool such as Postman, a Google Chrome browser plugin.
 Here are some examples of calls to the methods: